-Birthlight started with informal, small birth preparation classes taught by Francoise in Cambridge in the 1980’s.
+Birthlight, now worldwide, started with informal, small birth preparation classes taught by Francoise Freedman in Cambridge in the 1980’s.
 As an anthropologist at Cambridge University, Dr Françoise Freedman was asked to share parenting skills that she acquired during long periods of fieldwork with Amazonian rainforest people.
 Over two pregnancies and one year with her young family in Peru, Françoise learnt to be a mother in the Amazonian indigenous way.
 She also became apprenticed to the shaman midwife who cared for her.
 Back in Cambridge, the experience of having two more babies motivated her to bring together the best of western health care and the “nurture” imparted to her in the Amazon.
 Yoga, which Françoise had grown up with in France and trained in, and her background as a competitive swimmer, both offered avenues to adapt and convey her Amazon experience to Western parents’ lifestyle and aspirations.

 There was a lot of excitement about practices that have now become mainstream: carrying babies was exotic; taking babies to a swimming pool was a matter for calling the police.
 Pregnancy yoga, and even more so with babies, was seen as dangerous in a way that is difficult to imagine today.
 After years of teaching, research, books, articles and conference presentations, the clear benefits of pregnancy yoga, baby yoga and baby swimming training programmes were consolidated under the banner of Birthlight – a UK registered educational charity.
 From the start, Birthlight attracted an international audience.